Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives or artificial colors.

 - 1 tablespoon finely chopped coriander leaves, for garnishing

 - 1/2 teaspoon butter, olive oil, or any other oil, for sauteing the cabbage

 - 1 teaspoon lemon juice (optional: 1/4 teaspoon per serving)

 - Finely chop the carrot, garlic, and potato in a vegetable chopper.
 Set aside.
 Chop the cabbage separately.

 - In a deep-bottomed pan, saute 2 teaspoons of the finely chopped onion in oil until it becomes golden brown and crispy.
 Set aside.
 This is for garnishing the soup.

 - In the same pan, add some butter and chopped green chilies.
 Throw in garam masala powder.
 Stir them together for 30 seconds.
-Add all chopped vegetables, onions, garlic, except the cabbage.
+Add all chopped vegetables, onions, and garlic.
+Leave out the cabbage for now.